vroh/B2CViz/README.md

 devtools::install_gitlab("vroh/B2CViz")
 ```

-B2CViz depends on the following libraries: 'circlize', 'jpeg', 'png', 'tiff', 'FNN', 'Seurat', 'dplyr', 'ggplot2', 'ggrepel', 'imager', 'shiny'
+B2CViz depends on the following libraries: 'jpeg', 'png', 'tiff', 'Seurat', 'dplyr', 'ggplot2', 'ggrepel', 'imager', 'shiny', 'ggnewscale'

 ## Preprocessing

-B2CViz requires objects that have been processed by [Bin2cell](https://github.com/Teichlab/bin2cell).
+B2CViz requires objects that have been preprocessed by [Bin2cell](https://github.com/Teichlab/bin2cell).
 Two objects are required, the first one corresponds to the pre-aggregated object (generated after the `b2c.expand_labels` step), while the second is the final aggregated object (after `b2c.bin_to_cell`).
 Both anndata objects are converted using [sceasy](https://github.com/cellgeni/sceasy) and the following function:

 ``` r
 #devtools::install_github("cellgeni/sceasy")